SIPP - pension transfers

 What will an ii SIPP cost me?

-Our annual administration fee is just £120 whilst you're building your pension pot.
-Once you start to take retirement benefits, there is an additional £120 annual drawdown fee.
+Our administration fee is just £10 per month whilst you are building your pension pot.
+Once you start to take retirement benefits, there is an additional £10 monthly drawdown fee.

 For more details on trading commissions and any other costs, view our rates and charges.

 Whilst there are many benefits to transferring existing pension schemes into an ii SIPP it may not always be beneficial to do so.
 Before you decide to transfer, you should check the following:

 - Will you lose any valuable benefits such as guarantees or bonuses?

 - Will your existing provider charge for transferring out?